 Three replicate video transect lines are produced around the study site.
 Time and start position of each transect line is noted.
-The camera is held by a tow-fish at an angle of about 45° and connected to a 50 m (or longer) cable, which is carefully lowered (ensuring distance from the engine) from the dinghy to about one meter above the sea floor and towed from the shore to the deepest occurrence of erect macroalgae, which can be followed on the screen.
-The video must be dragged slowly in order to allow proper identification of macroalgal depth distribution.
-Recordings are shown directly on a screen on the dinghy, and logged as e.g. '.MP4' files.
+The camera system, connected to a 50 m (or longer) cable, is carefully lowered (ensuring distance from the engine) from the dinghy to about one meter above the sea floor, above the kelp canopy, and towed/directed from the shore to the deepest occurrence of erect macroalgae, which can be followed on the screen.
+The speed of the video survey must to allow proper identification of macroalgal depth distribution.
+Recordings are logged as e.g. '.MP4' files.